-Select the Teach-in program or smart.Turn- program Teach-in program: On: Cycles are run continuously, one after the other, up to the next tool change to be acknowledged Off: Stop after every cycle.
-Start the following cycle with NC start. smart.
-Turn program: On: Program execution without any interruption Off: Stop before M01 command On: Stop after every traverse path (basic block).
-Start the next path with NC start (Recommendation: Single block should be used together with the basic-block display) Off: Cycles / DIN commands are executed without any interruption Input of tool compensation values or additive compensation values Further information: "Entering compensation values during program run", Page 173 Activate the Simulation submode On: The traversing and switching commands are shown in DIN format (basic blocks) Off: Teach-in or DIN program is displayed For DIN programs, the soft key will be available once you pressed the Start blck search soft key.
-The cursor goes to the first block of the Teach-in program or DIN program Enables you to enter into an NC program at a selected point Further information: "Block scan", Page 167
+Soft keys Program list Select the Teach-in program or smart.Turn- program Contin. run Teach-in program: ■ On: Cycles are run continuously, one after the other, up to the next tool change to be acknowledged Off: Stop after every cycle.
+Start the following cycle with NC start. smart.Turn program: On: Program execution without any interruptionOff: Stop before M01 command Single block On: Stop after every traverse path (basic block).
+Start the next path with NC start (Recommendation: Single block should be used together with the basic-block display) Off: Cycles / DIN commands are executed without any interruption Tool/Add. correct.
+Input of tool compensation values or additive compensation values Further information: "Entering compensation values during program run", Page 173 Activate the Simulation submode Base blocks On: The traversing and switching commands are shown in DIN format (basic blocks) Off: Teach-in or DIN program is displayed Program start In combination with DIN programs, the soft key is available once you have pressed the Start blck search soft key.
+The cursor goes to the first block of the Teach-in program or DIN program Start blck search Enables you to enter into an NC program at a selected point Further information: "Block scan", Page 167